What is a Data Center?

 A managed service provider is used for remotely controlling the customer’s IT infrastructure over a subscription model.
-There are pricing plans available that are subjected to change according to the number of devices and users based upon the IT support and management services.
+There are pricing plans available that are subject to change according to the number of devices and users based upon the IT support and management services.

 Colocation Data Center

 A colocation or “colo” data center facility depicts a business where the customer has rented out his space at the data center provider’s premises.
 Colocation services are used for providing the infrastructure with cooling power and physical security and the customer provides storage and servers.
-The main reason behind going for a colo service is the CAPEX of building, maintenance and looking after the computing facilities.
+The main reason behind going for a colo service is the CAPEX of building, maintenance, and looking after the computing facilities.

 Wholesale Data Center

-A wholesale data center is often referred to as a multi-tenant data center and is deployed for benefitting the large businesses that are looking for large portion of space.
+A wholesale data center is often referred to as a multi-tenant data center and is deployed for benefitting large businesses that are looking for large portions of space.
 A wholesale data center provider generally offers huge space to its customers who are looking for more space for their IT hardware.

 Data Center Facilities